 The Gray Zone is a conceptual space between peace and war, occurring when actors purposefully use single or multiple elements of power to achieve political-security objectives with activities that are typically ambiguous or cloud attribution and exceed the threshold of ordinary competition, yet intentionally fall below the level of large-scale direct military conflict, and threaten US and allied interests by challenging, undermining, or violating international customs, norms, or laws.

-Ellis, Devin, and Egle Murauskaite, Ron Capps, Jonathan Wilkenfeld, Rachel Gabriel.
+Ellis, Devin, Egle Murauskaite, Ron Capps, Jonathan Wilkenfeld, and Rachel Gabriel.
 2017.
 "Gray Zone Crises in MENA and Eastern Europe."
 START, College Park, Maryland.
 March.